Hamas: Criticism

-Aside from its use of political violence in pursuit of its goals, Hamas has been widely criticised for a variety of reasons, including the use of antisemitic hate speech by its representatives, frequent calls for the military destruction of Israel, its reported use of human shields and child combatants as part of its military operations, its restriction of political freedoms within the Gaza Strip, and human rights abuses.
+Aside from its use of political violence in pursuit of its goals, Hamas has been widely criticised for a variety of reasons, including the use of antisemitic hate speech by its representatives; its frequent calls for the destruction of Israel by force; its reported use of human shields and child combatants as part of its military operations; and its restriction of political freedoms within the Gaza Strip and human rights abuses.

-After the start of the 2023 war, the European Parliament passed a motion stating the need for Hamas to be eliminated, with US President Biden having expressed the same sentiment.
+After the start of the 2023 war, the European Parliament passed a motion stating the need for Hamas to be eliminated, with US president Joseph R. Biden having expressed the same sentiment.
 Hamas was accused of having committed genocide against Israelis on 7 October 2023 by 240 legal experts, including jurists and academics.

 Allegations of antisemitism

 The 1988 Hamas charter proclaims that jihad against Jews is required until Judgement Day.
-Article 7 of the 1988 governing charter of Hamas "openly dedicate(s) Hamas to genocide against the Jewish people".
+Article 7 of the 1988 governing charter of Hamas has been interpreted as "openly dedicate(s) Hamas to genocide against the Jewish people".
 Authors have characterized the violent language against all Jews in the original Hamas charter as genocidal, incitement to genocide, or antisemitic.
 The charter attributes collective responsibility to Jews, not just Israelis, for various global issues, including both World Wars.
 The American Interest magazine wrote that the charter "echoes" Nazi propaganda in claiming that Jews profited during World War II.
 Jeffrey Goldberg, editor-in-chief of The Atlantic magazine and others have compared statements in the 1988 charter with those that appear in The Protocols of the Elders of Zion.